GiovanniPasq/DA-Faster-RCNN/README.md

 # Detectron2 implementation of DA-Faster-RCNN

 This is the implementation of CVPR 2018 work 'Domain Adaptive Faster R-CNN for Object Detection in the Wild'.
 The aim is to improve the cross-domain robustness of object detection, in the screnario where training and test data are drawn from different distributions.
 The original paper can be found [here](https://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_Domain_Adaptive_Faster_CVPR_2018_paper.pdf) <br>
-This repo is actively developed.
-Any contribution in the form of a suggestion, bug report or pull request, is well accepted 😊<br>
 If you want to use this repo with your dataset follow the following guide.<br>
 Please leave a star ⭐ if you use this repository for your project.